unionlabs/union/docs/docs/nodes-validators/setting-up-node.md

 ---
-title: 'Setting up a node'
+title: "Setting up a node"
 ---

 # Setting Up a Node

 This document will walk you through the process of self-hosting a Union node.

 # Requirements

 To be able to send and receive messages in the network, you'll need to conduct TCP port forwarding for ports `26656` & `26657`.